fallen-icarus/cardano-loans/README.md

 Since negotiations and repayments occur in the borrower's address, the borrower maintains staking rights over all assets throughout the life cycle of the loan.
 This includes collateral, which makes sense, since collateral does belong to the borrower until they default.
 It also includes any Offer UTxOs, which incentivizes lenders to be proactive and not leave Offers open for too long.

-:warning: v1.0 does not support staking scripts for the staking credential.
-All loans are required to use a pubkey for the borrower's staking credential.
-This restriction helped to simplify the logic.
-If the address uses a staking script, these UTxOs can still be recovered but no loans can be made to these addresses.
-The beacon policy will not mint to an address unless it is using a staking pubkey.
-A future version can allow the use of staking scripts.

 :warning: If, at any point, a misconfigured UTxO is sent to a borrower's address, the borrower will get custody.
 Such UTxOs can only come about by misusing the dApp.
 As long as beacon tokens are minted in the Tx, the resultant UTxO will be locked appropriately, as per the contract.

 #### Telling Time